 TDLR also administers code review and inspections for accessibility standards, barber shops and schools, boiler safety, cosmetology salons and schools, driver education schools, elevator safety, industrialized housing and buildings, licensed dog and cat breeders, massage establishments and schools, midwifery courses, third-party inspections for mold assessors and remediation, orthotists and prosthetists facilities, used auto parts recyclers, and vehicle storage facilities.

 How to Contact Us

-TDLR provides information to consumers, industry members and other interested persons in a number of ways.
-For example, a consumer that is interested in determining if an individual is licensed to install air conditioners can find out by simply searching our licensing database on our web site.
+TDLR provides information to consumers, professionals, industry members, and other interested persons in several ways.
+For example, a consumer interested in determining if an individual is licensed to install air conditioners can find out by searching our licensing database on our web site.
+In addition to our web site.
 In addition to our web site, TDLR can be contacted at:

 Main Office Street Address: 920 Colorado, Austin, Texas 78701

 Telephone: (512) 463-6599, 1-(800) 803-9202

 Main Office Mailing Address: P.O.
 Box 12157, Austin, Texas 78711

 TDLR has an email notification system that will automatically inform you by email about important changes to programs of interest to you.
 This is a free service offered by TDLR.
 To subscribe.